 Chris explained that sometimes kids are worried about being up high on the toilet, or even falling off.

-“It seems to be, from the information we’ve got, it’s when she physically does the wee” that the anxiety occurs, Chris noted.
+“From the information we’ve got, it’s when she physically does the wee that the anxiety occurs,” Chris noted.
 “Sometimes [it feels] better if they’re sitting on a little potty because the distance between where they are doing the wee and it falling is much shorter [than balancing on the toilet].”